khoaxuantu/tuslipid/src/markdown/uncommon_javascript_notes_1.md

 ## Event delegation
 Capturing and bubbling allow us to implement one of the most powerful event handling patterns called *event delegation*.

 The idea is that if we have a lot of elements handled in a similar way, then instead of assigning a handler to each of them - we put a single handler on their common ancestor.

 See the detailed example [here.](https://javascript.info/event-delegation)

-<br><br>
+> Updating...